NetworkCurator/NetworkCurator.github.io/developer/api.md

 ## Tests

 The `tests` directory contains some test scripts that can be run on the command line.
-These tests make changes to the local database - drop tables, create new users and network objects - so should not be run on a production system.
+These tests make changes to the local database - drop tables, create new users and network objects.
+They should not be run on a production system.